-Protecting the Enterprise: How a Well-Designed Security Analytics Program Can Help
+Protecting the Enterprise: How a Well-Designed Security Analytics Programme Can Help

-The purpose of security analytics in an organization
+The purpose of security analytics in an organisation

-- Determine and monitor the health of the organization from a security lens
+- Determine and monitor the health of the organisation from a security lens

 - Help executives meet business objectives by tracking and measuring progress on security goals

 - Alert IT professionals to take action when “veering off course”

 But how do security teams know which metrics and analytics to choose or develop?
 Why do some metrics seem to work for a while but after time lose their effectiveness?
 The purpose of metrics is to provide answers to questions about the day-to-day security of the enterprise.
 Part of the challenge with creating great metrics and a supporting analytics platform is knowing what business objectives the organisation wants to achieve and what information it needs to achieve them.
 This leads to specific questions about security that the metrics should then be designed to answer.
 It is important to revisit the questions periodically to make sure they are still relevant and useful for addressing the objectives.

 There are many tools and technologies used by today’s information security teams to manage and protect their environments.
 Fortunately, data can be leveraged from all of these tools for analytics purposes, as long as the tool allows access to the underlying database, the exporting of data, or a connection to the data via API.
 Cloud technologies such as Microsoft Azure, Amazon AWS and Google Cloud Platform are all commonly used by companies to consolidate, transform and model data.
 Key performance indicators (KPIs) and key risk indicators (KRIs) are then visualised through reporting solutions such as Microsoft Power BI, Tableau and Qlik.